-Rubens is one of the most influential artists of all time.
+Belgian payroll is like painting a Rubens painting.
+Rubens is one of the most influential artists of all time, ingenious in the complexity of painting.
 He lived in Antwerp, an economically vibrant city in Flanders, in the north of Belgium.
 He left a wealth of paintings we can admire in several museums up until today.
 Recently, the restored version of his self-portrait is to be admired in the master’s home and studio “The Rubens House” in Antwerp.
 Ever tried painting Rubens’ self-portrait?
 If so, you’ll agree that it’s not exactly a walk in the park.

 Assistance in setting up a Belgian payroll

 A while ago I got a call from a chemical company based in the USA.
 The HR manager wanted to hire a salesman whose job would be to contact hospitals in Belgium.
 The company was looking for assistance in setting up a salary administration in Belgium.
 Straightforward Belgian payroll: fixed monthly salary, monthly bonus, company car and cell phone.